deciduously/wumpus/README.md

-# wumpus
+# Wumpus
-Hunt the Wumpus!
+Hunt yourself a wumpus - feed the family!